AP VoteCast: Biden edges out Sanders on electability

 Still, economic inequality is a key concern for Democrats.

 Roughly three-quarters of voters in each state consider the economic system in this country to be unfair, similar to Democratic voters in contests earlier this year.
-Many — at least 40% — call the system “very unfair.”
+Many — a third or more — call the system “very unfair.”

 About a quarter of voters said they were “falling behind” financially, while majorities felt they were holding steady.
-Roughly 60% of voters in Missouri and Mississippi who are “falling behind” called the system highly unfair.
+Roughly half of voters in Michigan, and about 60% of voters in Missouri and Mississippi, who are “falling behind” called the system highly unfair.

 AP VoteCast is a survey of the American electorate conducted by NORC at the University of Chicago for The Associated Press and Fox News.
 The surveys were conducted for seven days, concluding as polls closed.